DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/integrate/integrate-admin.md

         For a Harbor registry, an Admin-level username/password must be provided.

 1. Return to the integrated registry list.
-The integrated repositories will have labels such as `Integrated`, `Healthy`, or `Unhealthy`.
+The integrated registries will have labels such as `Integrated`, `Healthy`, or `Unhealthy`.
 You can perform operations such as __Unbind__ and __Edit__.

     ![More Operations](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/kangaroo/images/integrated04.png)